athornton/JupyterCon-2018-talk/talk.rst

 * Almost all of this data will never be directly examined by a human.
 * Most of the images do not contain anything very novel.
+    * But even the boring images, when stacked...
+    * Is the Hubble Constant constant in different directions?
 * We still expect to find, on average, one detector-saturating SN1a *per night*.
 A million well-characterized SN1e over the survey life.
-* Being stingy with the data is pretty self-defeating.
 * An interesting parallel to how particle physics evolved into a Big Data/Big Collaboration/Big Science field can be found in `Giant Telescopes`_.